christrotter/shift-register-spi-breakout-pcb/README.md

 *-inate your keyboard matrix with the Matrix-inator!*

 # Usage
+After soldering/hooking this into your keyboard, you'll need to add the custom matrix code to your QMK keyboard.

+Between the [QMK docs](https://docs.qmk.fm/#/custom_matrix?id=custom-matrix) and this readme, you should have enough to get off the ground.

 #### Connection
 You can use the included 2x4 2.54mm pin header arrangement (_fits up to JST-XH headers_), or a [VIK-format 12-pin@0.5mm pitch FPC cable](https://github.com/sadekbaroudi/vik)